meteor-utilities/onSubscribed/README.md

-This package provides a new `onSubscribed` callback that gets called whenever a template's subscriptions are done loading.
+This package provides new `onSubscribed` and `onDataChanged` callbacks.

 ### Install